ablomm/ablomm-cpu/docs/assembler/expressions.md

-# Compile Time Expressions
+# Assembly-time Expressions

-The assembler contains the ability to evaluate expressions at compile time.
+The assembler contains the ability to evaluate expressions at assembly time.

 These expressions do not have any cost in the runtime of the program.